Feature #2054: PME on GPU

 function pointers to the CUDA kernels' instances, and will later

 be tasked with compiling OpenCL kernels.

-#7 Updated by Aleksei Iupinov about 1 year ago
+#7 Updated by Aleksei Iupinov over 1 year ago

 - Description updated (diff)

 Update: gather kernel working as well as spread on AMD/Intel/NVidia